 - aim for a broad package of study, so you can develop comprehensive skills.

-The grades you receive in college are based on the grade descriptors that are published in the course documents and are included in the unit outlines that you receive at the beginning of each semester.
-Grades in T and A units from all colleges in the ACT system are verified on Moderation Days, which are held twice a year.
-All grades (except V – Void) awarded to you will be recorded on your ACT Senior Secondary Certificate.
+The grades received are based on the grade descriptors that are published in course documents and are included in the unit outlines received at the beginning of each semester.
+Grades in T, A and M units from schools and colleges in the ACT system are verified on Moderation Days, which are held twice a year.
+All grades (except V – Void) awarded will be recorded on your ACT Senior Secondary Certificate.

-Scores can also be used to roughly compare results across subjects.
-Although final scaling is not known until the end of Year 12, schools try to standardise unit scores as a 'best estimation' of scaling based on historical data.
-This means that if your daughter also achieved a 70 in Physics, the best estimates suggest she actually received a higher score in Information Technology.
+Scores can also be used as a rough guide for comparing results between courses.
+Although final scaling is not completed until the end of Year 12, schools work to standardise unit scores as a 'best estimation' of scaling based on historical data.
+As an example, this means that if a student achieved a 70 in Physics, the best estimates would suggest an 80 in Information Technology indicates a higher result.

 This is a dangerous and false misconception as the assumption in the scaling process is that the AST is an accurate measure of your general ability.